Adlam4002/week-12-quiz-project/README.md

 https://opentdb.com/ - source for our non-user-generated questions.

-AG Grid was used for producing data tables.
+AG Grid - used for producing data tables.

 Supabase – used as a database provider.